List of Tiny Toon Adventures characters: Lightning Rodriguez

-Lightning Rodriguez is a rejected mouse character based on Speedy Gonzales.
-According to creator Tom Ruegger, Rodriguez was conceived as a Latino character with speed as his main trait; however, it was feared that he would be seen as an ethnic stereotype as the Speedy Gonzales shorts had already become controversial for their portrayal of Mexico.
-Additionally, the staff felt that a younger Speedy was a low priority due to the addition of a fast character in Little Beeper.
+Lightning Rodriguez is a mouse character who, according to creator Tom Ruegger, was conceived as a Tiny Toon counterpart to Speedy Gonzales.
+However, it was feared that he would be deemed an ethnic stereotype, as the Speedy Gonzales shorts had already become controversial for their portrayal of Mexico.
+The staff additionally felt that a younger Speedy was a low priority due to the addition of a fast character in Little Beeper.

 Rodriguez had two background appearances in the show.
 In "The Acme Bowl", he is seen singing with the other 'Tiny Toons' around a campfire at night before playing against Perfecto Prep.
-In "You Asked For It", Plucky displays a machine that shows which character the fans want to see, and Rodriguez is one of the characters that pass by on the machine's screen.
+In "You Asked For It", Plucky displays a machine that shows which character the fans want to see and Rodriguez is one of the characters that pass by on the machine's screen.

 Lady May

-Lady May (voiced by Kath Soucie) is a pink female pig based on Petunia Pig.
+Lady May (voiced by April Winchell) is a pink female pig based on Petunia Pig.
 She only appeared at the beginning of "Buster and Babs Go Hawaiian", where Hamton stars in his own segment "Fleche de Lard" (meaning "arrow of lard").
 When they are about to kiss, Buster and Babs interrupt the segment.
 Lady May ends up kissing Plucky.

-In the segment itself, villainous Lord Sebastian (a wild boar) tells Lady May (the damsel in distress) that he plans to take her as his wife.
+In the segment itself, villainous wild boar Lord Sebastian tells Lady May (the damsel in distress) that he plans to take her as his wife.
 Then "Sir Hamton the Prudent" comes to the rescue, challenging the villain to a sword duel.
 Hamton calls for Plucky as Knave Pluck to give him his sword.
 He battles Lord Sebastian, defeats him, and chases him away.
 Hamton thus saves Lady May.
 She and Hamton are about to kiss, only to be interrupted by Buster and Babs, who complain about not being in the cartoon.
 She is last seen in the background, kissing Plucky while Hamton tells them that this cartoon was his vehicle to stardom.

+Private Eye

+Private Eye is an anthropomorphic eyeball from Wackyland.

 Egghead Jr.

 Egghead Jr. is a one-shot character who greatly resembles Elmer Fudd (who himself had evolved from an earlier character named Egghead).
 In "Plucky's Dastardly Deed", he is "the smartest kid in class", whom Plucky aims to swap tests with.
+After being overcome with guilt in a nightmare, Plucky planned to admit that he cheated by swapping his paper with Egghead Jr. only for his teacher Foghorn Leghorn to silence him and mention that all the tests have fallen into a mud puddle causing all the tests to be redone.

 Egghead Jr. is based on the obscure Looney Tunes character Egghead.
 The former's head is a bit larger and his nose is smaller.
 The latter was never officially seen on Tiny Toon Adventures.

 Egghead Jr. also appears in "Hog Wild Hamton", but this time is redrawn as the actual Egghead Jr., a genius baby chick from the Foghorn Leghorn series.